 What is Silicosis?

 When a worker breathes in crystalline silica dust, his or her lungs react by producing scar tissue and fibrotic nodules.
 These nodules trap the silica particles.
 As the nodules grow in size the patient experiences difficulty breathing and may develop other medical conditions.

 Current estimates suggest that between 1-2 million U.S. workers are currently at risk for developing silicosis as a result of occupational exposure.
 What is most alarming about this estimate is the fact that the Occupational Safety and Health Administration (OSHA) considers silicosis to be 100 percent preventable.

 Silicosis is Preventable

 In 2013, OSHA revised safety guidelines for crystalline silica exposure.
 For decades, guidelines for silica dust exposure were lax and did not provide adequate protection for workers.
 The new guidelines require businesses to more carefully monitor crystalline silica levels at work sites.
 Further, applicable businesses now must provide testing for their workers – including X-rays and lung function tests – every three years.

-Businesses were further urged to implement better systems of ventilation and vacuuming to reduce breathable particles in work areas.
+Businesses are further urged to implement better systems of ventilation and vacuuming to reduce breathable particles in work areas.
 Workers should also be provided with PPEs, such as face masks or respirators, which have been shown to limit exposure to silica dust.

 What Workers Should Do

 If you work in an occupation that exposes you to crystalline silica, get medical attention right away if you experience symptoms associated with silicosis or other lung disorders.
 Silicosis is a dangerous disease, and there is currently no known cure.
 However, with timely diagnosis and treatment, symptoms can be managed.

 After getting medical attention, contact a silicosis lawyer to discuss your condition.
 Workers who have silicosis may have been exposed to the toxic dust as a result of inadequate safety and health measures by their employer.
-In such cases, the worker and his or her family may be entitled to compensation for the harm caused.
+In such cases, the worker and his or her family may qualify for compensation for the harm caused.